lazarkop/e-commerce-app/README.md

 # E-Commerce Clothing App Project

-### App is deployed on this URL: https://whimsical-madeleine-c6a4ab.netlify.app/
+### App is deployed and can be accessed on this URL: https://whimsical-madeleine-c6a4ab.netlify.app/

 ## Main tools used: